skeeto/skeeto.github.com/_posts/2025-03-06-A-more-robust-raw-OpenBSD-syscall-demo.markdown

 Those offsets — offsets from the beginning of the ELF image — were entered manually, and it kind of ruins the whole demo.
 We don't have a good way to get at those offsets from C, or any high level language.
-However, we can solve that by tweaking the inline assembly with some `.equ` labels:
+However, we can solve that by tweaking the inline assembly with some labels:

 ```c
 __attribute((noinline))